 The flu (influenza) is a viral infection of the respiratory tract, including the lungs, throat, and nose.
 It can be mild or severe with potentially life-threatening complications.

 At Dignity Health, our trusted doctors and nurses are ready to triage all types of emergencies and trained to provide a full range of quick and efficient care.
 If you need to go to the ER for flu in the Bay Area, visit one of our hospitals.
-Use our Online Waiting Room to select your estimated arrival time.

 The flu is caused by a highly contagious virus that is spread when infected people talk, sneeze, or cough.
 The virus can spread from an infected person to a healthy person up to six feet away.
 People are infectious about one day before symptoms appear.
 This means you can pass the flu to others before you know you are sick.